cbarrett3/canopy-charts/examples/README.md

 # Canopy Charts Examples

-This directory contains examples demonstrating how to use and extend Canopy Charts through the **code-ownership model**.
-These examples serve as starting points that you can copy, modify, and extend for your own visualizations.
+This directory will contain examples demonstrating how to use and extend Canopy Charts through the **code-ownership model**.

+## Coming Soon

+- Basic chart implementations
+- Advanced customization examples
+- Custom chart type demonstrations

+Check back as we develop the codebase.

 ## Code Ownership Approach